 If you are applying for or have secured external funding (for example, from an employer or government) or are self-funding, you must submit your application before the relevant deadline to be considered.
 You will not be able to apply after these deadlines have passed.

 - For September 2023 entry: 30 June 2023

 - For January 2024 entry: 30 September 2023

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-Applied theatre is an umbrella term referring inclusively to any form of theatre practice seeking to engage of intervene in social, educational and/or community context.
+Applied Theatre is an umbrella term referring inclusively to any form of theatre practice seeking to engage of intervene in social, educational and/or community contexts.